Swan maiden: Northeast Asia

 The Northeast Asia region (more specifically, Manchuria) also records the tale of the swan maiden, but in the form of the "Heavenly Maiden".
-In a published tale, the heavenly maiden descends to earth to bathe in a lake, marries a human man and becomes "the primeval ancestress of the Manchu".
+In a published tale, the heavenly maiden descends to earth to bathe in a lake, marries a human man, and becomes "the primeval ancestress of the Manchu".

 In one version of the origin of the Dörbed, a hunter climbs up Nidu Mountain, where a lake is located.
 When he approaches the body of water, he sees four "goddesses" playing in the water.
-He returns home to fetch a net, and climbs the mountain again.
-Lying in wait to spring a trap, he uses the net to capture one of the goddess while the other escaped back to the heavens.
+He returns home to fetch a net and climbs the mountain again.
+Lying in wait to spring a trap, he uses the net to capture one of the goddesses while the other escapes back to the heavens.
 The goddess and the human marry, but later they must part, and she returns to her heavenly realm.
-Once there, she realizes she is pregnant, and descends to earth to give birth to her child, a boy.
+Once there, she realizes she is pregnant and descends to earth to give birth to her child, a boy.
 She sets a cradle for him on the tree branches and a bird to look after the child.
 Now finished, she flies back to the heavens.

 Melanesia

 In a tale from the island of Efate, the "people of the sky" descend to earth to fish during the night, drop their white wings (inlailaita or "thin sails") on the shore, and leave before dawn.
 One day, a man witnesses their coming and, after they land, hides a pair of wings in the stem of a banana plant.
 After the sky-people finish their activities, they depart to the skies, except one woman, who was the owner of the pair of wings.
 She and the man marry and have two boys, Maka Tafaki and Karisi Bum.
 The human/sky girl relationship turns sour.
-Later, she regains the wings and returns to the skies.
+Later, she regains her wings and returns to the skies.
 Their tale continues as the brothers reach the sky land years later and visit their grandmother.
 The tale also serves to explain the introduction of several types of yams among human populations.

 In a tale from New Hebrides, a man named Tagaro spies on winged women, named either Banewonowono ("web skin", possibly referring to bat-like wings), or Vinmara ("dove skin"), who descend to bathe in a lake.
 The man takes the wings of one of them.
-One day, when gathering yams, Tagaro's brothers scold her and she cries, her tears washing away the soil that covered the hiding place of her wings.
+One day, when gathering yams, Tagaro's brothers scold her, and she cries, her tears washing away the soil that covered the hiding place of her wings.
 She puts them on and returns to the skies.